Wessex Water Services Limited is committed to respecting and protecting your privacy.

 - We sometimes use agents and service providers to process personal information on our behalf.
 As mentioned above, we will share your information with Pelican Business Services to send out bills and handle billing enquiries.
 We also use other companies to send out letters, process payment card transactions, recover debts and to maintain our IT systems.
 Where we use other organisations to process your personal information, we will ensure that they have adequate security measures in place to safeguard it.

-- We share your information with engineering contractors and consultants who carry out any construction or repair work on our behalf and contact you about it.
+- We share your information with engineering contractors and consultants who carry out any construction or repair work on our behalf and contact you about it and with specialist companies who provide services on our behalf including promoting ways to help reduce water use.

 - We will release your personal information when we’re required to do so for legal or regulatory purposes or as part of legal proceedings.
 This may include sharing your information with regulators such as our regulator, Ofwat, the Environment Agency and the Drinking Water Inspectorate.
-We may need to share it with the Department for the Environment, Food and Rural Affairs (DEFRA), the Consumer Council for Water and WATRS (the water industry ombudsman service).
+We may need to share it with the Department for the Environment, Food and Rural Affairs (DEFRA), the CCW and WATRS (the water industry ombudsman service).

 - We may be required under our licence to pass your contact information to a company selected by Ofwat to check on our customer service standards and you may be contacted to give your opinion.
 If you do not wish to be contacted in this way please contact us on